Advertisement

 Transfers In: Cash ISA, Stocks and Shares ISA

-Those concerned about the impact of the most recent and potential future base rate cuts on the savings market could consider securing a guaranteed return with a fixed ISA.
-Chetwood Bank continues to offer the market-leading one-year fixed ISA rate after marginally raising its HL Active Savings – 1 Year Fixed Rate Cash ISA to pay 4.32% AER when it matures on 20 August 2026.
-This account operates online via the Hargreaves Lansdown Active Savings platform with a £1,000 minimum deposit but prohibits additions to your opening amount and only permits early access upon account closure, subject to 120 days’ loss of interest.
+Those worried about whether variable rates will fall further and who don’t mind having limited access to their cash could consider a fixed ISA.
+Chetwood Bank continues to offer the best rate for a one-year fixed ISA with its HL Active Savings – 1 Year Fixed Rate Cash ISA paying 4.32% AER when it matures on 11 September 2026.
+A £1,000 minimum deposit is needed to open and manage this account online via the Hargreaves Lansdown Active Savings platform.
+However, this amount should be considered carefully as further additions are prohibited, and early access is only available upon account closure subject to 90 days’ loss of interest.

 Compare the best fixed rate ISAs on our charts.